 Reconsider the differential diagnosis

-Formulating a differential diagnosis — that is, developing a reasonable list of the possible conditions that could produce a patient's symptoms and signs — is central to clinical reasoning.
-It enables appropriate testing to rule out the possibilities and arrive at a final diagnosis.
+Formulating a differential diagnosis — that is, developing a reasonable list of possible conditions that could produce the patient's symptoms and signs — is central to clinical reasoning.
+It enables appropriate testing to rule out possibilities and arrive at a final diagnosis.

 However, when a patient is not improving as expected or the diagnosis is unclear, the differential diagnosis may need to be expanded and further investigations or consultations may be required.
 It is often important to repeat the physical examination and reassess vital signs.

 A patient's pre-existing or past medical conditions may narrow the physician's differential diagnosis inappropriately.
-This phenomenon was seen often in cases involving return visits.
-For example, an older male visited his family physician several times over 6 months complaining of shortness of breath.
+This phenomenon was often seen in cases involving return visits.
+For example, an older male visited his family physician several times over six months complaining of shortness of breath.
 The physician treated the patient's symptoms as an exacerbation of his asthma and allergies.
-In fact, he had lung cancer.
-A chest X-ray, if done earlier in this case, likely would have revealed the diagnosis.
+In fact, the patient had lung cancer.
+A chest X-ray, if done earlier, likely would have revealed the diagnosis.

-Recent surgery was a common patient characteristic in cases.
-A number involved physicians who failed to recognize that a patient's symptoms were a complication of surgery.
-As well, recent diagnoses of other patients can also influence a physician's diagnostic acumen.
+Recent surgery was common in these cases.
+A number of physicians failed to recognize that a patient's symptoms were a complication of surgery.
+As well, recent diagnoses of other patients can influence a physician's diagnostic judgment.
 This is known as "availability bias."
-Recent or vivid diagnoses are more easily remembered and therefore are overemphasized in the differential diagnosis.
+Recent or vivid diagnoses are more easily remembered and therefore overemphasized in the differential diagnosis.

 Often physicians inherit or are influenced by the diagnostic reasoning of others who have previously examined the patient.
 Overreliance on an earlier presumptive diagnosis can lead to diagnostic momentum or the "bandwagon effect."
 What should have started as a diagnostic possibility becomes a diagnostic label and other possibilities are not considered.
 It is wise for physicians to rethink their initial diagnosis or those made by others (even more senior or specialty trained colleagues) when symptoms are not resolved as expected.

-Like physicians, patients can anchor1 on a recent event or past diagnosis to explain their symptoms.
-They may self-diagnose or use medical terms incorrectly.
+Like physicians, patients can anchor on a recent event or past diagnosis to explain their symptoms.1 They may self-diagnose or use medical terms incorrectly.
 This may prompt inappropriate investigations and treatments.

 As well, diagnosis can be complicated when the patient has more than one complaint or condition.
-The use of prescription medication can also affect diagnosis, as the symptoms of a condition can be incorrectly attributed to the side effects of a medication.
+The use of prescription medication can also affect diagnosis, since symptoms can be incorrectly attributed to side effects.
 One case illustrates both of these situations.
 A young woman was already being treated with an NSAID for musculoskeletal pain when she presented to her family physician with complaints of abdominal pain.
 Her symptoms were attributed first to a side effect of the medication and then to a urinary tract infection when urinalysis found leukocytes.
 Experts felt a more thorough assessment might have identified the final diagnosis of appendicitis earlier.

 When patients do not comply with treatment plans, scheduled investigations, or follow-up appointments, physicians can feel frustrated.
-However, many factors can contribute to non-adherence, including communication issues between physicians and patients, patients' comfort-level with the treatment plan or even their ability to afford a treatment.
+However, many factors can contribute to non-adherence, including communication issues, a patient’s comfort level with their treatment plan, or even their ability to afford a treatment.
 Unresolved health complaints by non-adherent patients can also signal serious conditions and may require additional effort.

-On repeat visits patients may be frustrated, upset, or angry.
+On repeat visits, patients may be frustrated, upset, or angry.
 It is important to avoid reacting similarly and instead listen to and address the concerns of patients and their families in a professional and direct manner.
 Their perspective is crucial in bringing forward new information.
-Patient anger may provoke a similar response in the physician making it difficult to remain objective.
-Consulting with a colleague may be helpful and bring a fresh view to the problem.
 Following an unexpected and serious clinical outcome, perceptions by patients or families that their concerns had been minimized may result in a complaint, legal action, or both.
 If there is not enough time to address multiple problems during a visit, this should be documented in the patient record and a follow-up appointment arranged.